Learning Tangent Bundles and Characteristic Classes with Autoencoder Atlases: Loss functions

 \subsection{Cocycle loss and its relation to reconstruction loss}

-In practice we only achieve approximate reconstruction.
-By Lemma~\ref{lemma:cocycle-from-reconstruction}, minimising $\mathcal{L}_{\mathrm{recon}}$ to zero automatically enforces the cocycle condition for transition maps.
-We now show that the cocycle error in the sequence $i \to j \to k$ depends only on the reconstruction error of the middle chart $j$.
+By Lemma~\ref{lemma:cocycle-from-reconstruction}, exact reconstruction implies the cocycle condition.
+We now show that in the approximate setting, the cocycle error in a triple $i \to j \to k$ depends only on the reconstruction error of the \emph{middle} chart $j$.
+This justifies the absence of an explicit cocycle term in the loss.

 \begin{definition}[Cocycle loss] For an autoencoder atlas $\mathcal{A} = \{(U_i, E_i, D_i)\}_{i=1}^n$, the \emph{cocycle loss} is